Introduction to Waterfall Project Management

-As you can see by now, the stages in Waterfall Development Project Management are distinct, and while there is usually constant interaction with the client, it is primarily to discuss the progress of the project, not the design or requirements.
-However the waterfall project management model had adequately served the IT industry for a good many years, and for most projects, the stages still hold good, while not as rigid.
+As you can see by now, the stages in Waterfall Development Project Management are distinct.
+While there is usually constant interaction with the client, it is primarily to discuss the progress of the project, not the design or requirements.
+However the waterfall project management model had adequately served the IT industry for many years, and for most projects, the stages still hold good while not as rigid.

 There are, however, several projects for which the Waterfall project management Model is highly suited.

-First, the end result (product) must be capable of being well defined at the beginning itself.
-Projects in which the product owner is not very sure about the exact specifications of the desired product may do well to follow Agile Management practices.
+- Product definition: First, the result (product) must be capable of being well defined at the beginning itself.
+Projects in which the product owner is not very sure about the desired product’s exact specifications may do well to follow Agile Management practices.

-The project should be one that can be documented.
+- Documentation: The project should be one that can be documented.
 Documentation is an important requirement of the Waterfall project management Model.
-The product requirements, design and source code should be clearly documented in all the stages.
+The product requirements, design, and source code should be clearly documented in all stages.
 If the original members of the team quit, this forms the guide for project continuity.

-There must be no immediate urgency to release the product.
-The timelines are set at the beginning of the project and the team must be able to adhere to them.
+- Time and resources: There must be no immediate urgency to release the product.
+The timelines are set at the beginning of the project and the team must adhere to them.
 Also, there must be ample resources available in terms of manpower and technology.

-Waterfall Project Management Tools does not work well in an environment of risk and uncertainty.
-For example, The Mobile app is a type of product which faces constant uncertainty in terms of customer acceptance and competition of similar apps.
+- Risk and uncertainty: Waterfall Project Management Tools do not work well in an environment of risk and uncertainty.
+For example, The Mobile app is a type of product that faces constant uncertainty in terms of customer acceptance and competition of similar apps.